Anne ZAHALKA<br/>

 Explore

-Developed and facilitated by RMIT University’s Professor Daniel Palmer in collaboration with the NGV, the course enables a close study of significant works in the NGV Collection – Australia’s first art museum with a dedicated photography department – and will consider the key artists, contexts and moments in photography.
+Developed and facilitated by RMIT University’s Professor Daniel Palmer with the NGV, the course enables a close study of significant works in the NGV Collection of photography – Australia’s first art museum to introduce a dedicated photography collection in 1967 – to consider and analyse the history of, and key people, contexts and moments, in photography.
+The course will introduce participants to key artists including Man Ray, Henri Cartier-Bresson, Dorothea Lange, Max Dupain, Olive Cotton, Nan Goldin, Tracey Moffatt, and Jeff Wall, among others.

 About the facilitator